I am an Assistant Professor in the Electrical Engineering & Computer Science Department at University of Missouri (MU), Columbia, USA. My research

 - Terrell Pickens (Ungergraduate research intern, Summer 2019).
 Current position: Senior undergradaute student at the Lincoln University, MO.

 Ph.D.
 Research/Teaching Assistantship (RA/TA) in formal verification

-Funded Ph.D. positions are available from Spring/Fall 2018 in EECS department at the University of Missouri, Columbia, USA under the supervision of Dr. Khaza Anuarul Hoque.
-The research project will focus on the development of formal verification based techniques for designing dependable and safe cyber-physical systems (target application domain: aerospace, automotive and smart-energy).
+Funded Ph.D. positions are available for Fall 2020 in EECS department at the University of Missouri, Columbia, USA under the supervision of Dr. Khaza Anuarul Hoque.
+The research project will focus on the development of formal verification based techniques for designing dependable and safe cyber-physical systems.

 Established in 1849, the University of Missouri College of Engineering’s excellence includes nine disciplines, 130 faculty members, more than 3,300 of the brightest undergraduates on campus and more than 600 exceptional graduate students at the flagship campus of the UM System.
 Electrical engineering at MU was established in 1884 – the first electrical engineering program in the nation.
 Located in the heart of Missouri, the College of Engineering at Mizzou operates the University of Missouri Research Reactor, the most powerful nuclear research reactor on a university campus nationwide.